| Bøger til socialister International Socialism Journal 79 – Summer 1998A quarterly journal of socialist theory ---- CONTENTS:Editorial

 for understanding and changing the world today.

-material basis for the dominance of ruling class ideas and how they
+Judy Cox introduces Marx’s concept of alienation, looking at the material basis for the dominance of ruling class ideas and how they

 can be undermined.
 Another central aspect of Marx’s work was his